tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 devops@devops-student:~$

-9. Change your present working Directory to “/usr/local/lib/”, change it to “/home/devops/Desktop/ ”, in one line command, by moving up in the directory till ‘/’ then using absolute path.
+9. Change your present working Directory to “/usr/local/lib/”, change it to “/home/devops/Desktop/ ”, in one line command, by moving up in the directory till ‘/’ then using absolute path

 devops@devops-student:/usr/local/lib/$ `cd ../../../home/devops/Desktop/`

 devops@devops-student:~/Desktop$

-10. Change from current working directory to /var/www/html without typing in full using TAB.
+10. Change from current working directory to /var/www/html without typing in full using TAB

 devops@devops-student:/var/www/html$ `cd /v<TAB>/w<TAB>/h<TAB>`

 devops@devops-student:/var/www/html$

 11. Navigate from your current working directory to /var/l__ _, Oops!
-You forgot the name of directory and not supposed to use TAB.
+You forgot the name of directory and not supposed to use TAB

 devops@devops-student:~$ `cd /var/l*`